Chapter 1: Origins of the Yamaha Synthesizer - Yamaha USA

 Why Digital Technology in an Analog Synth?

 The tone producing system used in the first-generation Electone was extremely simple.
 Each key on the keyboard had its own oscillator—or what we now call a “tone generator”—which would generate a sound whenever its key was played.
 If the keyboard had 40 keys, the instrument would have 40 oscillators, with each pair operating in much the same way as a switch and buzzer.
-In reality, an octave divider—a device that can divide frequencies by any integer value—is used to produce tones in lower octaves; therefore, an instrument just needs enough oscillators to produce the 12 highest notes in its range—namely, top octave division method.
-Nevertheless, the decision to use new circuits capable of modifying sound over time as described above would thus have meant providing one for each and every key on the keyboard.
-Given the state of technology at the time, however, this would have made the design extremely expensive and resulted in an instrument that was unfeasibly large.
+In reality, an octave divider—a device that can divide frequencies by any integer value—was used to produce tones in lower octaves; therefore, the instrument just needed enough oscillators to produce the 12 highest notes in its range—namely, top octave division method.
+Nevertheless, the decision to use new circuits capable of modifying sound over time as described above would have meant providing one for each and every key on the keyboard.
+Given the state of technology at the time, this would have made the design extremely expensive and resulted in an instrument that was unfeasibly large.

 Image of Sound synthesis in the Electone D-1